Nova-UTD/navigator/README.md

 Simply run `docker-compose up`.
 Since our containers share a local network with the host OS, ROS is shared as well.

 # Usage
 Use tools like SVL and Rviz2 (you'll need to install ROS2 on the host) to interact with the code.
-If using SVL, be sure to instal `lgsvl_msgs` and `lgsvl_bridge` as well.
+If using SVL, be sure to instal `lgsvl_msgs` and `lgsvl_bridge` as well (you can find both repos here on GitHub).

 # Target stack
 Here are the components we wish to include.
 A check means that it's been successfully integrated.
 The categories are purely for human clarity.